masyl/isomaton/doc/roadmap.md

 # Unplanned releases

+## Inventory Release
+- "item" bloc types... pickable whe stepping on or next to them, floating a little
+- Actor grabs gold and puts in his inventory
+- Actor grabs sword and puts in his inventory

 ## Chicken & Egg Release
 - Chicken actor which lays eggs
 - Knight can pick up eggs and put in inventory
 - Knight eats egg from inventory to gain back health

-## Inventory Release
-- Actor grabs gold and puts in his inventory
-- Actor grabs sword and puts in his inventory

 ## Let's fight
 - Knight attacks slime with bare hands